 Relations between the European Union and Russia

-Since Russia’s illegal annexation of Crimea in spring 2014, the European Union has applied several sanction regimes to Russia.
-As there are no signs of progress in implementing the Minsk Agreements on which their possible easing depends, European sector-based sanctions on Russia have been renewed every six months since July 2016.
+Since Russia’s illegal annexation of Crimea in spring 2014, the European Union has imposed several sanction regimes on Russia.
+As there are no signs of progress in implementing the Minsk agreements on which their possible easing depends, European sector-based sanctions on Russia have been renewed every six months since July 2016.

 The European Union’s relationship with Russia has five main thrusts :

 - Deepening relationships with Eastern partners, but also with Central Asian countries ;